 When to Call the Doctor

 Call your doctor if there is any bleeding that lasts longer than a day, and much sooner if the bleeding is heavier than spotting.
-If you have moderate to heavy bleeding, abdominal pain, fever, cramping, and hills, or you pass tissues with the bleeding, call your doctor immediately.
+If you have moderate to heavy bleeding, abdominal pain, fever, cramping, and chills, or you pass tissues with the bleeding, call your doctor immediately.

 Your doctor may request to gently examine you or arrange an ultrasound.
 The scan can rule out ectopic pregnancy and check for your baby’s health.
 There may be a few other tests your doctor will ask for.
 Hormones may be checked from urine and blood labs.
 Rhesus status and blood group may also be tested at this point.